Second Interview Questions: The 5 Most Common and How to Answer Them

 Congratulations on passing your first interview!
 This in itself is an accomplishment, and you are to be commended.
 You are one step closer to your career goals, however, you’re not out of the woods yet.
 While the initial interview (usually done by recruiters) serves to screen out unqualified or unsuitable candidates, the second interview (usually involving the hiring manager) will delve more deeply into who you are and what makes you tick.
 Naturally, you’ll want to nail this job interview as well.

 Want to be sure you’re prepared?

 What Are Second-round Interview Questions?

-Second-round interview questions tend to be different from first-round questions for a few simple reasons.
+Second interview questions tend to be different from first-round questions for a few simple reasons.
 Obviously, the first-round questions have already been answered and therefore don’t need to be covered again.
-More importantly, however, the second round of a job interview is intended to accomplish something different.
+More importantly, however, the second round of an interview process is intended to accomplish something different.

 In the second round, interviewers are likely to take a deep dive into the following areas:

 - Skillset and competencies